kon5ad/training.kon.net/notes/git.training.md

 _Fast forward_ is just moving a branch to an existing commit.
 This happens when git has a commit that is suitable.
 For example when merging backwards.

+#### Trade Offs of Merging
+- Preserves History so you always have the full truth
+- Large project gets very messy during history

 ```bash
 # Merges a branch into HEAD
 git merge <branchname>